lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation/index.md

 Do you want to prevent your node from accepting transactions that are invalid from your business's perspective?

-If you answered yes to either of these questions.
-Then you might want to consider adding some validation to your responder flows.
+If you answered yes to either of these questions, then you might want to consider adding some validation to your responder flows.

 For context, a responder flow is executed by a counterparty node when communicating with an initiating flow.
-Part of a responder flow's duty typically includes signing and recording a transaction sent to it.
-Meaning an organisation can end up in a situation where they did not have a large involvement in putting the contents of the transaction together, yet are expected to sign and potentially record it.
+Responder flows typically sign and record transactions sent to them.
+This means an organisation can end up in a situation where they did not have a large involvement in putting the contents of the transaction together, yet are expected to sign and potentially record it.

 Surely, there should be some rules to prevent an organisation from being sent any old rubbish?
 And, yes, there are.
 The very bare minimum that needs to pass is contract validation.
 This ensures that a transaction is logically valid at a general level.
-What it does not do.
-Is enforce local identity/roles or business level requirements upon a transaction.
+What it does not do, is enforce local identity/roles or business level requirements.

 To an extent, this is fine.
-A __contract should__ only be ensuring that a transaction is __logically valid__.
+A __contract__ should only be ensuring that a transaction is __logically valid__.

-__Flows__ on the other hand, need to take charge in __enforcing business level requirements__ on transactions.
+__Flows__ on the other hand, need to take charge of __enforcing business level requirements__ on transactions.

 ## Including validation

 To include your own validation, you need to make use of `SignTransactionFlow.checkTransaction` when calling the `SignTransactionFlow` subflow.
 I guarantee that you have seen `checkTransaction` before (if you have worked with Corda already).
-If you have not, then please tell me how you managed to do so.
+If you have not, then please tell me how.

 Assuming you have seen it, I bet there is a good chance that you also left it blank like this: